soumiksutradhar/Echo-Mail/README.md

    - Click on the "Test" button to trigger the Lambda function with the provided test event.
    - Check the output and CloudWatch logs to ensure everything is working correctly.

-As we send a PUT request through the API gateway, it will upload the file to S3.and triggers the Lambda function.
+As we send a PUT request through the API gateway, it will upload the file to S3 and trigger the Lambda function.

 ### File Uploading

-The format of the CSV file should be:
+`CSV file Format`

 ![Screenshot 2024-08-15 153025](https://github.com/user-attachments/assets/db4ef39f-e383-4c59-81e9-5a1cad4222d2)

 ### Lambda Output